 Section 322 of the Immigration and Nationality Act grants expeditious naturalization to the children of US citizens.
 It was amended by Public Law 103-416 on October 25, 1994 (and modified in form, but not in substance, by the "Child Citizenship Act of 2000") to enable Americans abroad to obtain US citizenship for their children, not otherwise eligible to be citizens, through a special naturalization procedure which does not require that they immigrate to the United States.
 This new amendment does not change the existing rule for transmitting citizenship at birth to children born abroad.
 Rather, it opens an additional "entry way" for children of Americans to receive Certificates of Citizenship if they fulfill the requirements set forth (see below).

 - What government agency administers this law?

 Naturalizations are under the authority of the US Attorney General and are administered by the US Citizenship and Immigration Services (USCIS).
 Section 322 is not administered by the Department of State nor through its consulates around the world.
 Consular posts do not have Section 322 application packets, nor do they process application forms.
 Applications using Form N-600K must be filed with the USCIS in the USA.

 A child living abroad is eligible to become a US citizen under Section 322 if s/he

 - is under the age of 18;

 - is the natural born or adopted child of a US citizen parent; and

-Public Law 107-273 recently amended section 322(a) of the Immigration and Nationality Act (8 U.S.C.
+Public Law 107-273 amended section 322(a) of the Immigration and Nationality Act (8 U.S.C.
 1433(a)), making available the facilitated naturalization procedure for children of American citizens abroad who do not meet the residence requirements for transmitting citizenship to those minors whose citizen-parent is no longer living.
 If the citizen-parent is deceased, an application for naturalization can be made by a citizen-grandparent or a citizen-legal guardian.